-The Company provides its customers enrolled under the new pricing structure with a payment warranty under which the Company agrees to pay 50,000 to its client if the U-Cord® product retrieved is used for a stem cell transplant for the donor or an immediate family member and fails to engraft, subject to various restrictions.
-Additionally, under the Cryo-Cell CaresTM program, the Company will pay 10,000 to the client to offset personal expenses if the U-Cord® product is used for bone marrow reconstitution in a myeloblative transplant procedure.
+The Company provides its customers enrolled under the new pricing structure with a payment warranty under which the Company agrees to pay \$50,000 to its client if the U-Cord® product retrieved is used for a stem cell transplant for the donor or an immediate family member and fails to engraft, subject to various restrictions.
+Additionally, under the Cryo-Cell CaresTM program, the Company will pay \$10,000 to the client to offset personal expenses if the U-Cord® product is used for bone marrow reconstitution in a myeloblative transplant procedure.
 The Company has not experienced any claims under the warranty program nor has it incurred costs related to these warranties.
 The Company does not maintain insurance for this warranty program and therefore maintains reserves to cover estimated potential liabilities.
-The Company accounts for the warranty as an obligation and recognizes the obligation in accordance with SFAS 5, Accounting for Contingencies.
-The Company's reserve balance is based on the 50,000 maximum payment and the 10,000 maximum expense reimbursement multiplied by formulas to determine the projected number of units requiring a payout.
+The Company accounts for the warranty as an obligation and recognizes the obligation in accordance with SFAS 5.
+The Company's reserve balance is based on the \$50,000 maximum payment and the \$10,000 maximum expense reimbursement multiplied by formulas to determine the projected number of units requiring a payout.
 The Company determined the estimated expected usage and engraftment failure rates based on an analysis of the Company's historical usage and failure rates and the historical usage and failure rates in other private and public cord blood banks based on published data.
-The Company's estimates of expected usage and engraftment failure could changes would require an adjustment to the established reserves.
-The historical usage and failure rates have been very low as a significant increase in the number of transplants or engraftment failures could cause a significant increase in the estimated rates used in determining our reserve.
-In addition, the reserve will increase as additional U-Cord® specimes are stored which are subject to the warranty.
-As of February 28, 2009 and November 30, 2008 the Company recorded reserves under these programs in the amounts of approximatel
+The Company's estimates of expected usage and engraftment failure could change as a result of changes in actual usage in the number of transplants or engraftment failures could cause a significant increase in the estimated rates used in determining our reserve.
+In addition, the reserve will increase as additional U-Cord® specimens are stored which are subject to the warranty.
+As of May 31, 2009 and November 30, 2008 the Company recorded reserves under these programs in the amounts of approximately \$119,000 and \$105,000, respectively, which are included in accrued expenses in the accompanying consolidated balance sheets.